 Maintain and Enhance Self-Esteem

-Because of the great impact self-esteem has on performance, it is a theme that runs throughout the performance the feedback and coaching process.
+Because of the great impact self-esteem has on performance, it is a theme that runs throughout the feedback and development process.

-Research has demonstrated that people are motivated to work at a level consistent with their perceptions of their own competence.
-Managers have a significant impact on their direct reports’ perceptions of competence.
+The Pygmalion Effect demonstrates that people are motivated to work at a level consistent with their perceptions of their own competence.
+Managers have a significant impact on their direct reports’ perceptions of their abilities.
 If a manager erodes a direct report’s self-esteem, that person’s productivity and performance level are negatively impacted.
-If the manager enhances a direct report’s self-esteem, that person’s motivation increases.
+Conversely, if the manager enhances a direct report’s view of themselves, that person’s motivation increases.

-- Paraphrasing – Restating in your own words your understanding of what the other person said.
-This shows that you understand (but not necessarily that you agree with) what the other person is saying
+- Paraphrasing – Restating in your own words your interpretation of what the other person said.
+This shows that you understand (but not necessarily that you agree with) what the other person is saying.

 Focus on Behavior

-Furthermore, such a label runs the risk of triggering an emotional reaction (anger or resentment) that could negatively affect the person’s performance.
+Furthermore, such a label runs the risk of triggering an emotional reaction (anger or resentment) that could negatively impact performance.
 Therefore, to communicate clearly and effectively, focus on the specific behavior—what the person is or is not doing or saying.

 Balanced feedback gives others information on what they are doing effectively (performance and behaviors) and on what they could do differently to better meet expectations, to be more effective, or to improve future performance results.

-There are several benefits to providing feedback in a balanced way.
-It allows strengths to be leveraged and recognized, regardless of gaps/concerns, enables concerns and gaps to be overcome without losing sight of strengths, maintains the other person’s self-esteem and self-confidence, and helps reduce defensiveness.
+There are several benefits to providing feedback this way.
+It allows strengths to be leveraged and recognized, enables concerns and gaps to be overcome without losing sight of strengths, maintains the other person’s self-esteem and self-confidence, and helps reduce defensiveness.

-Using these three key skills will increase the likelihood the other person will perceive the feedback you give is helpful, useful and constructive.
-These skills are also fundamental to maintaining and enhancing self-confidence of the other person and creating a culture of giving and receiving feedback.
+Using these five strategies will increase the likelihood the other person will perceive the feedback you give as helpful and constructive.
+The skills involved are also fundamental to maintaining and enhancing employee self-confidence and creating a feedback-rich culture.

 The ability to coach employees and give constructive feedback is an essential leadership skill.
 Like all skills, it can be developed and enhanced through leadership development and training.
-If you or your managers could use some help in this area or in other areas, contact us today to talk about how we can help.
+Put into practice, these strategies will yield significant results.